-204. Although Mr. Guo was ostensibly an employee of TikTok and working physically from Washington, Ms. Barney made clear that his function was to provide HR support for Mr.

-Lidong in the area of Global Business Solutions.
+216. Although Mr. Guo was ostensibly an employee of TikTok and working physically from Washington, Ms. Barney made clear that his function was to provide HR support for Mr. Lidong in the area of Global Business Solutions.

-205. In addition to the foregoing, in 2020 Ms. Puris learned that Mr. Lidong played a determinative role in her compensation.

-206. First, when deciding whether to accept the Global Business Marketing position, Ms. Puris asked Mr. Chandlee and Ms. Chen whether her compensation or level would be adjusted up to account for the increased responsibilities associated with the Global Business Marketing role.

-207. After that call, Ms. Chen reached out to Mr. Chandlee separately and chastised Ms. Puris for asking about compensation.

-208. Mr. Chandlee explained that Ms. Puris should never discuss money with the Chinese leadership because that was frowned upon.

-209. Later, on July 10, 2020, Mr. Chandlee acknowledged that Ms. Puris was underpaid, but explained that it would be difficult to increase it because even if he, Ms. Chen and TikTok's then-CEO, Kevin Meyer supported a compensation increase, they would still need to persuade Mr. Lidong, which, in Mr. Chandlee's words, was "where the real power lies."

-210. He also said that if TikTok spun out of BDL they could "run it like a western company" and would not be "beholden to the Beijing comp teams."

-211. However, Mr. Chandlee also cautioned that ByteDance was unlikely to agree to a spin out: "The issue is Bytedance.
+- 217. In addition to the foregoing, in 2020 Ms. Puris learned that Mr. Lidong played a determinative role in her compensation. - 218.
+First, when deciding whether to accept the Global Business Marketing position, Ms. Puris asked Mr. Chandlee and Ms. Chen whether her compensation or level would be adjusted up to account for the increased responsibilities associated with the Global Business Marketing role. - 219.
+After that call, Ms. Chen reached out to Mr. Chandlee separately and chastised Ms. Puris for asking about compensation. - 220.
+Mr. Chandlee explained that Ms. Puris should never discuss money with the Chinese leadership because that was frowned upon.
+This was an example of what was a consistent pattern of Ms. Puris being subjected to withering criticism because she is a woman who did not abide by ByteDance's stereotypical view that women should not advocate for themselves. - 221.
+Later, on July 10, 2020, Mr. Chandlee acknowledged that Ms. Puris was underpaid, but explained that it would be difficult to increase it because even if he, Ms. Chen and TikTok's then-CEO, Kevin Meyer supported a compensation increase, they would still need to persuade Mr. Lidong, which, in Mr. Chandlee's words, was "where the real power lies." - 222.
+He also said that if TikTok spun out of BDL they could "run it like a western company" and would not be "beholden to the Beijing comp teams." - 223.
+However, Mr. Chandlee also cautioned that ByteDance was unlikely to agree to a spin out: "The issue is Bytedance.
 And you know, there's a sense of pride around TikTok and being the first Chinese company to have a, you know, western success story."